eclipsesource/tabris-js/doc/animations.md

 Supported Events:
 - *start*: Fired once the animation begins, i.e. after the time specified in `delay`
-- *progress*: Fired for each frame of the animation
 - *completion*: Fired after the animation finishes.
 Not fired if `cancel` is used

 While the animation runs the properties are continuously updated.
 Calling `get` will return the current value.
 When the animation stops (due to completion or by `cancel`) the properties will remain at their last animated value.